gbwgithub/learngit/readme.txt

 deal with the conflicts;
 cloned repository changed sth;

+add some feature on dev.//add on cloned repository.

-add some feature on dev.
+created repository add come feature on dev.